 How to support a child with anxiety

 Anxiety can affect young children too.
-Here are a few ways to reduce it.
+Here are a few ways to help prevent and reduce it.

 Even at a young age, it’s normal for children to feel anxious about the unknown or some sort of change.
-Anxiety, which is a fear response, can even be helpful, as it allows the child to act cautiously in certain situations.
-However, if your little one overreacts to new or unfamiliar situations, it’s important to find ways to reassure them.
+Anxiety is a fear response that can even be helpful, as it allows children to act cautiously in certain situations.
+However, toddlers can overreact to something new or unknown.
+For this reason, it’s important to find ways to reassure them.

 What is anxiety?

+Young children sometimes feel scared.
+This is perfectly normal.
 For example, it’s normal for young children to be afraid of things like loud noises, monsters, falling into the toilet, and Santa Claus.
-These fears disappear as they get older.
+These fears resolve on their own as they get older.
+For more information, read our fact sheet on fear in children.

-However, with anxiety, the fear of a situation is often imagined or exaggerated in relation to the actual situation.
-Anxiety can become a problem if it interferes with a child’s daily functioning or takes up too much space in their life.
+However, with anxiety, the fear of a situation is often imagined or exaggerated.
+It can become a problem if it interferes with a child’s daily functioning or takes up too much space in their life.
 For this reason, it’s important to find ways to reassure them.

 The main causes of anxiety in children

-There are many reasons why a child may be anxious.
+There are several reasons why a child may be anxious.
 Here are a few examples.

 • Genetics.
 Having an anxious parent increases the chances that a child will be anxious.
-Some toddlers inherit an anxious temperament.
-Accordingly, their anxiety might be higher than average and it might be harder for them to calm down.
-An anxious parent can also transmit their anxiety to their child through their attitudes (e.g., being more worried and nervous in certain situations, having a tendency to overprotect their child, etc.).
+Some little ones inherit an anxious temperament.
+Their anxiety may therefore be higher than average, and it may be more difficult for them to calm down.
+An anxious parent can also transmit their anxiety to their child through their attitudes (e.g., by being more worried and nervous in certain situations).

-• Separation from their parents.
+• Being away from their parents.
 A baby may become anxious when they’re separated from their parents or when someone they don’t know approaches them.
-Separation anxiety begins at around 8 months of age and can last until the child is 18 months.
+Separation anxiety begins at around 8 months and can last until the child is 18 months.

-When your child is faced with the unknown, they may become anxious because they don’t yet have the ability to anticipate events or express their emotions well.
+When your child is faced with the unknown, they can become anxious.
+This can happen because they don’t yet have the ability to anticipate events or express their emotions well.

-• New situations or a significant change.
-For example, the birth of a little brother or sister, going to a new daycare, being in a new group, moving, conflicts at home, a separation, or a death can all cause temporary anxiety.
+• New situations or a major change.
+For example, the birth of a little brother or sister, or a change of group at daycare.
+A move, conflicts at home, a separation, or a death can also cause temporary anxiety.

-• A lack of routine and rules.
-Poor nutrition and lack of sleep can put a child at greater risk of anxiety.
+• Lifestyle factors and a lack of rules.
+Poor nutrition and lack of sleep can put a child at greater risk for anxiety.
 The absence of clear and concrete rules can also be a source of anxiety.
 Children need rules to feel safe.

 • Overprotection.
-Overprotecting a toddler can make them feel insecure and anxious about the future and things they can’t control.
+Overprotecting a child can diminish their self-confidence.
+It can also make them anxious about the future and things they can’t control.

 • Excessive demands or expectations placed on the child.
-This causes the child to feel inadequate and fear making mistakes or disappointing others—all of which can increase their anxiety.
+These can cause the child to feel inadequate.
+Being afraid of disappointing others, making mistakes, or being wrong may cause their anxiety to increase.

 • Neglect and abuse.
-Failing to meet a child’s basic needs and exposing them to aggression are both situations that make a child anxious.
+Failing to meet a child’s basic needs and exposing them to aggression can make a child anxious.

 Signs of anxiety